21 Beaches with the Warmest Water in the World

 What to do: The warm, flat, shallow Caribbean Sea provides perfect conditions for snorkeling.
 Surfside Beach also has plenty of space to sprawl out with friends or family and have a picnic under the shade of palm trees.

 Where to stay: Playa Linda Beach Resort Aruba overlooks miles of Caribbean coastline, has a giant pool, and is just down the road from Surfside Beach.
-Speaking of great spots to go for a swim, these are the most extravagant hotel pools in the world.
+Or, you can check out one of these all-inclusive resorts in Aruba for bonus fun.

 Unawatuna Beach, Sri Lanka

 Unawatuna Beach is one of the biggest tourist destinations in Sri Lanka.
-In this South Asian paradise, the warm water stays around 81°F in any season!
+In this South Asian paradise, the warm water stays around 81 degrees in any season!

 What to do: Bird-watchers can glimpse about 60 different species, and boat tours will bring you out for whale watching.
 Like peeping sea creatures?
 Consider visiting these beaches that have the clearest water.